Chefter/chefter.github.io/_posts/2016-09-09-Seven-Ways-You-Can-Use-Chefter-Today.md

 ![Screen Shot 2016-09-09 at 4.51.36 PM.png]({{site.baseurl}}/img/Screen Shot 2016-09-09 at 4.51.36 PM.png)

 Chefter is an app that connects you to professional chefs for real time culinary support when you need it.
 Use our app on your smartphone to bring a chef right into your kitchen.
 Our motivational chefs will help you cook better with inspired recipes based on worldly dishes and easy methods just a click a way.
-Talk live with talented both on-demand or through reservations.
+Talk live with talented chefs both on-demand or through reservations.
 Access to this amount of culinary knowledge allows home cooks and food lovers everywhere to explore the world of cuisine.

-Here are 7 of the most popular ways so far that home cooks enjoy using Chefter.
+Here are 7 of the most popular ways so far that foodies and home cooks enjoy using Chefter.